foundry-rs/foundry/docs/dev/cheatcodes.md

 Only one of these methods can be implemented.

-This trait is implemented manually for each cheatcode in the [`impls`](../../crates/cheatcodes/src/impls/) module on the `sol!`-generated function call structs.
+This trait is implemented manually for each cheatcode in the [`foundry-cheatcodes`](../../crates/cheatcodes/) crate on the `sol!`-generated function call structs.

 ### [JSON interface](../../crates/cheatcodes/assets/cheatcodes.json)